 All bleach is basically made up of the same ingredients – Sodium Hypochlorite, non-ionic surfactants (or detergent to you and me) and perfume.

-So why would you pay, say, £1 for Domestos Original Bleach (750ml) when you can get pretty much the same stuff from generic brands like Sainsbury’s (50p for 750ml) or Tesco (45p for 750ml of thick bleach)?
+So why would you pay, say, £1 for Domestos Original Bleach (750ml from Asda) when you can get the same amount of pretty much the same stuff from generic brands like Sainsbury’s (65p), Tesco (60p) or Lidl (39p)?

 Store cupboard ingredients are also something to be careful of when it comes to overpaying by big name brands.